Samuel Deguara: National team career

 Deguara is the tallest player on the Malta national basketball team, and has been in the national set-up since he was 14.
 Deguara was also part of the Malta national team that won the Division C of the FIBA Europe Under-18 Championship on home soil in 2009, where he averaged 27.2 points and 23.8 rebounds per game.
 Deguara also played for the medal-winning teams of Malta that took part in the 2010, 2012 and 2014 European Championships for Small Countries, winning bronze, another bronze and silver medals, respectively, in these events.

 In 2018, he helped Malta to win the tournament and achieved the MVP title.
 He accomplished this all while not starting a single game in the tournament.

 Playing style

 Despite his imposing stature and immense size, he is considered a good rebounder and an effective passer from the post.

-Personal life

-Deguara wears US size 24 (43 cm) shoes (size 60 EU).
-Deguara is multilingual, speaking Italian, English, and Maltese fluently.